The Pink Fund's Mission

 My case was relatively mild, requiring two surgeries and six weeks of daily radiation, but I knew the disruption to the lives of other women was even greater.
 Like me, many of these women were employed, their families dependent upon their income and health insurance.
 I wondered what happens to women who are too ill to work and whose jobs might be in jeopardy if they take off too much time for treatment and recovery.
 I began asking questions of my healthcare providers and learned that while indeed this is a problem, they were not aware of a solution.

 I know all too well how stressful it is to struggle financially while fighting cancer, and I’m determined to help prevent other women, men, and their families from the same.
+To learn more about Molly, visit our Founder’s page.

 Did You Know?